LuaMobile/octopus/README.md

 The server runs by default on port 80 and can be accessed in a web browser with http://localhost

-Files served by the server should be placed in folder /www
+Files served by the server should be placed in folder docroot

 ## Stop